2000 Serbian local elections: Šumadija District

 Elections were held in all seven municipalities of the Šumadija District.
 The DOS won a somewhat unexpected majority victory in Kragujevac and also won majorities in Aranđelovac, Lapovo, and Topola.
 A local opposition alliance including the DOS won in Knić, and in Rača the DOS and SPO ran a combined campaign and won a landslide majority.

 The SPS–JUL alliance won a narrow majority in Batočina and an incumbent mayor from the Yugoslav Left initially remained in power, but he was removed from office in 2001.
 The Democratic Party of Serbia won a new election in the municipality later in the same year.

 Kragujevac

 Results of the election for the City Assembly of Kragujevac:

-In Kragujevac, the local membership of the Democratic Party was divided between members who favoured membership in the DOS and those who wanted to align with the "Together for Kragujevac" citizens' group (led by incumbent mayor Veroljub Stevanović, a member of the Serbian Renewal Movement).
+Prior to the election, the local membership of the Democratic Party in Kragujevac was divided between those who favoured membership in the DOS and those who wanted to align with the "Together for Kragujevac" citizens' group led by incumbent mayor Veroljub Stevanović of the Serbian Renewal Movement.
 The DS board was dissolved in the middle of the campaign, and many of its members joined Stevanović's campaign.

 The DOS's majority victory in the city was somewhat unexpected.
-Vlatko Rajković, a Democratic Party member who remained aligned with the DOS, was chosen as mayor after the election.
+Vlatko Rajković, a Democratic Party member who had aligned himself with the DOS, was chosen as mayor.

+Yugoslavian parliamentarian Nataša Jovanović of the Serbian Radical Party was defeated in her bid for election in Kragujevac's fiftieth ward.